 The military regime of Burma is a narco-dictatorship.
 This means they keep their economy going by growing and exporting drugs such as heroin and methamphetamine.
 Most of the heroin on the streets of Canada comes from Burma.
 This affects Canadians every day in terms of health care and crime.
 The proceeds of these drugs are used by the regime to buy arms to use against their own people.

 Resettlement of Karen Refugees

-Because the ethnic people of Burma cannot go home, developed countries including Canada have accepted refugees for resettlement.
+Because the majority of the ethnic people of Burma cannot go home, developed countries including Canada have accepted refugees for resettlement.
 The Karen are one of the largest ethnic group in Burma and thousands of Karen people will settle in many communities across Canada during the next few years.

 |Help DARE Network respond to substance abuse along the Thai/Burma Border.
 (Photo courtesy of Nicolas Axelrod).|

 To help DARE Network respond to the addiction problems on the border donations can be made to DARE Network in the following ways.

 Donating online using your credit is fast, easy and secure.